nuclio/nuclio/docs/tasks/deploying-functions.md

 2. A function object is created in Nuclio (i.e., in Kubernetes, this is a function CRD)
 3. A controller creates the appropriate function resources on the cluster (i.e., in Kubernetes this is the deployment, service, ingress, etc.)

-This process can be triggered through `nuctl deploy` which you will use throughout this guide.
-Let's go ahead and write the function above to `/tmp/nuclio/my_function.py`.
+This process can be triggered through `nuctl deploy` which you will use throughout this tutorial.
+You will now write the function that you wrote in the previous step to a `/tmp/nuclio/my_function.py` file.
 Before you do anything, verify with `nuctl` that everything is properly configured by getting all functions deployed in the "nuclio" namespace:

 ```sh
 nuctl get function --namespace nuclio